 (a) Executive compensation includes all management fees and salaries accrued to the Company's current CEO, President and CFO.
 Compensation included in Salaries and benefits and Management fees on the Consoldiated Statement of Loss and Comprehensive Loss.

-(b) Share based payments are the value of options granted to the Company's current CEO, President and CFO and Directors.
-See Note 8
+- (b) Directors fees includes all fees paid to the Company's three independent Directors. - (C) Share based payments are the value of options granted to the Company's current CEO, President and CFO and Directors.
+See Note 7.